Requirements Analysis in Project Management

 Review

-Looking over the previous three steps, it’s now time to review and determine if there are any improvements that can be added to the process going forward.
+Looking over the previous three steps, it’s now time to review and determine if any improvements can be added to the process going forward.
 This is the step that speaks most directly to the planning process and helps the project plan work efficiently while remaining firmly aligned with the stakeholder’s requirements.

 Requirements Analysis Techniques